 I asked him if he thought I was cheating on my work time.

 He said, "No, I know you come in early and leave late.
-You also work weekend and night when required.
-However, I think you should shorten you lunch."
+You also work weekends and night when required.
+However, I think you should shorten you lunch period."

-I want to say to him, "Why didn't you defend me.
+I wanted to say to him, "Why didn't you defend me.
 I come in before our maintenance (7 AM to 3:30 PM) which starts at seven and leave after our administrative staff (8 AM to 5 PM) that leaves at five.
-I worked nearly every weekends during the summer, as well as holidays during projects and respond to a numerous emergency calls, after hours, usually in the middle of the night.
-I average fifty or more hours a week working and I don't get overtime."
+I worked nearly every weekend during the summer, as well as holidays during projects and respond to a numerous emergency calls, after hours, usually in the middle of the night.
+I average fifty or more hours a week working, and I don't get overtime."
 However, I kept my mouth shut and adjusted my hours.
-At the time I had a supervisor that didn't support or back his people in situation where he would have to take a side; he was more interested in being liked.
-The point is that they didn't think I was thief or that I lied.
-So the person, by their own standards, without considering any of the above data, felt I was abusing my authority.
+At the time I had a supervisor that didn't support or back his people in situations where he would have to take a side; he was more interested in being liked.
+The point is that they didn't think I was a thief or that I lied.
+So, the person, by their own standards, without considering any of the above data, felt I was abusing my authority.

 Step Two – who said it.
 In the above example I found out that it was our secretary.
 My supervisor and I shared a secretary.
 I know she didn't care for me and would report everything she could that she thought would undermine me.
 Actually, she did a lot of reporting on everyone, which undermined the whole department.
 She was like the boss's assistant in 9 to 5.
 The sorry part about it was how the supervisor readily received it.
 Anyway, knowing who it came from gave me a better understanding.
 In the end I didn't consider it important and forgot about it quickly.
 In most cases, when I received negative feedback, I could surmise one or two people or the clique that said it.
 By doing this I could develop a sense of value related to comment or perception.